-It’s easy to become defensive and spout off panicked excuses or emails as to why a mistake transpired.
+It’s easy to become defensive and spout off panicked excuses or emails as to why a workplace mistake transpired.
 We could argue that we had too much on our plate, communication between teams was lacking or flat out blame another person.
 However, instead of defending yourself as a first response, own the situation instead.
 Slow down and take the time you need to shift your mindset from totally freaked out to full on solution mode.
 This will ensure you communicate clearly and from a place of accountability, not hostility.

 2. Problem Solve

 We’ve panicked, acknowledged what happened, taken a deep breath and now it’s time for damage control.
-Rather than presenting a problem, come up with your top three, best possible fixes to your mistake.
+Rather than presenting a problem, come up with your top three, best possible fixes to your workplace mistake.
 Depending on the situation and severity, a fact-driven email to your boss or team may suffice, but don’t be afraid to pick up the phone.
 They will appreciate your transparency and respect your proactive, solution-focused approach.
 They may take over from here or allow you to initiate the fix.
 Either way, taking accountability and identifying a potential remedy is key to recovery.

 3. Learn From Your Workplace Mistake

-Once the dust has settled, break down the situation and analyze what led up to the mistake.
+Once the dust has settled, break down the situation and analyze what led up to the workplace mistake.
 Identify ways to improve, whether that means more sticky notes and reminders or turning off auto-complete for the “To” field in your email.
 Apologize once your boss has had time to process what happened and provide insurance that you won’t let it happen again.
 Finally, forgive yourself.
-Don’t dwell on the mistake – keep working hard and prove to everyone that you’re confident and capable of moving forward.
+Don’t dwell on the workplace mistake – keep working hard and prove to everyone that you’re confident and capable of moving forward.